Pre-Course Knowledge Assessment

 Responses to classmate’s initial review/analysis must extend the discussion utilizing terms and concepts from their article.
 Responses should be substantive (150-300 words).
 Students must also respond to questions and further prompts initiated by the instructor to amend incorrect information or confusion in their original posting.

 A grading rubric will be provided to students.
 Grading will be based on the quality of posts and responses, as well as punctuality and extending the conversation further.

 There are 5 quizzes in the course in Weeks 2, 3, 5, 6, and 7.
-Each Quiz is worth 30 points and is comprised of 50 questions.
+Each Quiz is worth 30 points and is comprised of approximately 50 questions.
 Quiz questions come directly from the readings, PowerPoints, and Self-Study Guides.
+They may be multiple-choice or matching.
 The Quizzes are open-book and will have a 120-minute time limit (with a 5 minute grace period).
 Quizzes will open at 12:01 am CT Monday and close 11:59 pm CT Sunday.

 For this course you will complete a Research Paper.
 The Research paper is worth 150 points over three assignments that include a research topic submission (0 points), and Abstract Paper (50 points), and the Final Research Paper (100 points).
 The objective of the Research Paper is to introduce you to scientific writing, reinforcing the use of medical terminology in scientific writing using APA style, and to provide experience in conducting research using the library database or reference librarian.